MSG, "Linsanity" returns to Time Warner Cable

 The New York Times first reported the agreement earlier on Friday.

-(Reporting By Liana B. Baker in New York and Himank Sharma in Bangalore; editing by Tim Dobbyn and Andre Grenon)
+(Reporting By Liana B. Baker; editing by Tim Dobbyn and Andre Grenon)